vxpm/cubenotes/src/dsp-interface.md

 #### CPU Mailbox (`0x0C00_5004`, 4 bytes)

-This mailbox is used to receive data from the DSP.
+Mailbox used to receive data from the DSP.

 | Bits  | Name   | Description                               |
 | ----- | ------ | ----------------------------------------- |